ThePywon/coerce/documentation/SchemaTypes/Any.md

 # Methods

-Some methods from this class are inherited from [`SchemaType`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaType.md)
+Some methods  inherited from [`SchemaType`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaType.md) are not mentionned
-Check it out for more info on this class's methods

 <br/>